Stellarium/stellarium/skycultures/chinese/description.md

 Sun Shuwei [sunshuwei.hi@foxmail.com](mailto:sunshuwei.hi@foxmail.com) replenishes more than 200 Xingguans and more than 3,000 stars, based primarily on the book *Chinese and Western Contrast Star Chart and Catalogue 1950.0* by Yi Shitong, and add the description.

+**Statement**: The basic reference for the cultural map of China's sky cultures is Tan Qixiang's *Historical Atlas of China* (中国历史地图集).
+It does not reflect any modern borders, nor does it reflect the political intentions of the artist, and is for reference only.
+The boundaries shown on the map have been significantly simplified and only indicate general outlines, without reflecting any detailed demarcation.
+The cartographer does not guarantee the accuracy of these boundaries, and any improvements with better delineations are welcome.

 ## License

 CC BY-SA 4.0